The Adult Illustrated Fantasy Magazine Fan Page

 Additional Information

-This movie wasn't made by Heavy Metal, but it is loosly based on the popular story, "Valentina" by Guido Crepax, which was published in many issues from 1980 to 1988.
+This movie wasn't made by Heavy Metal, but it is loosely based on the story, "Valentina" by Guido Crepax.
+The "Baba Yaga" episode wasn't published in Heavy Metal, but Valentina was published in many issues from 1980 to 1988.

 Lostboy's Review